The knowledge of ourselves

 As a general rule:

-- all partitions of knowledges is accepted rather for lines and veins than for sections and separations
+- all partitions of knowledges is accepted more for lines and veins than for sections and separations

 - the continuance and entireness of knowledge is preserved.

-For the contrary hereof hath made particular sciences to become barren, shallow, and erroneous, while they have not been nourished and maintained from the common fountain.
+The lack of this knowledge has made particular sciences barren, shallow, and erroneous because they were not nourished from the common fountain.

 This is why Cicero, the orator, complained that Socrates and his school first separated philosophy and rhetoric.

-So we see also that the science of medicine if it be destituted and forsaken by natural philosophy, it is not much better than an empirical practice.
+This is why the science of medicine, if it were forsaken by natural philosophy, would not much better than an empirical practice.

-Humanity particular consistd of the same parts as man consists:
+Humanity particular consisted of the same parts as man consists:

 - knowledges which respect the body